nanoticity/bounce/README.md

 [You can play it here!](https://nanoticity.github.io/bounce/)

-Home you enjoy as always!
+Hope you enjoy as always!